Bira/octopus-carnival/_drafts/lphr-scene-02.md

 This one starts with Rexus cornered in the alley's dead end, Urist at the mouth of the alley to the west, and 5 CCG thugs between them.
 I don't have a character sheet for Rexus, as I don't intend to make him a player character.
-He's got a cane, Smallsword-14, damage 1d crushing, HP 10, and a couple hundred points in scholarly skills not useful for combat.
+He's got a cane, Smallsword-14, damage 1d crushing, Parry 10F, Dodge 8, HP 10, and a couple hundred points in scholarly skills not useful for combat.

 The thugs are still minions, and go down to any blow that deals at least 1 injury.
 Rexus can hold his own against them for a few turns if he focuses on defense, but Urist has no crowd control spells.
 He decides to spend a second casting Armor 3 on himself before charging into melee.
-This would save his life.
+This will save his life.

 Two of the thugs keep focusing on Rexus, while the other three run to engage the new threat.
 Despite the enemy's relative weakness, this turns out to be the